 PRA asks BA to recommend an agent that can provide OP-COMPLETE predicate, and will receive the recommendation of GA in a responding tell message.
-Similarly, SCA asks BA to recommend an agent that can provide RATE predicate and receives PRA in response.
-It also asks BA to recommend an agent that can accept RATE-CHANGE predicate and receives GA in response.
+Similarly, SCA asks BA to recommend an agent which can provide RATE predicate and receives PRA in response.
+It also asks BA to recommend an agent which can accept RATE-CHANGE predicate and receives GA in response.
 The following is an example of recommend-one message from PRA.

-'''

 (recommend-one

-:sender

-pra
+:sender pra

-:receiver

-ba

-:reply-with null22222222

-(subscribe :content (ask-one :content (OP-COMPLETE ? ? ... ? ?))))
+:receiverba:reply-withnull222222222:content(subscribe :content (ask-one :content (OP-COMPLETE ? ? ... ? ?))))

-:content
+Figure 5.
+The agent system for "process rate change" scenario

-In response, BA sends the following tell message to PRA.
+In response, BA sends the following tell message to PRA. (tell

-(tell

-:sender
+:sender ba

-:receiver

-:in-reply-to null22222222

-:reply-with
+receiver pra

+in-reply-to null222222222

-null333333333
+reply-with: null333333333

-:content

-(ga))
+content: (ga))

-'''